 If you’d like to mix it up a bit you can hdc into the 3rd loop from the back (instead of hdc in back loop!)
 This is the technique I used on my knit blanket I mentioned earlier.
 You can do a hdc back loop or a hdc 3rd loop from the back; either would turn out amazing.

-The HDC 3rd Loop in Rows Tutorial is Done!
+The HDC 3rd Loop tutorial is done!

 What did you think?
-I would suggest practicing this for a bit until you feel comfortable then will be ready to tackle a larger crochet project like a scarf or blanket.
+I would suggest practicing this for a bit until you feel comfortable, then will be ready to tackle a larger crochet project like a scarf or blanket.
 Don’t forget about the knit like blanket pattern I mentioned earlier as an option too!

 You May Also Like These Crochet Stitch Tutorials